uktrade/ip-filter/README.md

     - HeaderName: x-my-shared-token
       Value: some-secure-value
 ```
 A request will be blocked if it does not include a header with the name `x-my-shared-token` and the value `some-secure-value` in the request.
-The shared token header is then set by the CDN and is used to ensure the website only serves traffic to requests which originated via the CDN.
+The shared token header is then set by the CDN and is used to ensure the website only serves traffic to requests which originate via the CDN.

 If multiple shared tokens are configured then the IP Filter checks that at least one shared token header and value is supplied.